Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Image-Search/quickstarts/php.md

     $accessKey = 'enter key here';
     $term = 'tropical ocean';
     ```
-   ## <a name="construct-and-perform-an-http-request"></a>Konstrukce a provedení požadavku HTTP
+   ## <a name="construct-and-perform-an-http-request"></a>Construct and perform an HTTP request

-1. Pomocí proměnných z posledního kroku Připravte požadavek HTTP na rozhraní Vyhledávání obrázků API.
+1. Use the variables from the last step to prepare an HTTP request to the Image Search API.

     ```php
     $headers = "Ocp-Apim-Subscription-Key: $key\r\n";